elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 Grafana is set up to be included in the daily Velero backup.
 We then include the Grafana deployment, pod, and PVC (including the data).
-Manual backups can be taken using velero (include the same resources).
+Manual backups can be taken using Velero (include the same resources).

 ### Restore

 To restore the Grafana backup you must:

 - Have Grafana installed
-- Delete the grafana deployment, PVC and PV
+- Delete the Grafana deployment, PVC and PV

     ```bash
     ./bin/ck8s ops kubectl sc delete deploy -n monitoring user-grafana
     ./bin/ck8s ops kubectl sc delete pvc -n monitoring user-grafana
     ```

-- Restore the velero backup
+- Restore the Velero backup

     ```bash
     velero restore create --from-schedule velero-daily-backup --wait